michael-camilleri/ISAR-Inter_Schema_AdapteR/README.md

 ## Repository Structure

-At the top level, there are two `requirements` files, for easy installation of the necessary packages.
-All the code is packaged under the `python` directory which contains the following packages:
+At the top level, there are two `requirements` files, for easy installation of the necessary packages (except for the custom mpctools library: instructions for this are provided below).
- * **Tools**: Contains in-house libraries/modules used by the remainder of the scripts: this includes a multi-processing wrapper for exploiting multi-core architectures and extensions to some numpy methods.
+There are 3 high-level directories:
- * **Models**: Contains the ISAR implementations for the Multinomial Class-Conditional and Inter-Annotator Variability models.
+ * **isar**: Contains the ISAR implementations for the Multinomial Class-Conditional and Inter-Annotator Variability models under the `models` package.
+ * **scripts**: Contains the scripts for replicating the results in the paper.
- * **20 Newsgroups**: Contains scripts for replicating the results of the simulations on the 20 Newsgroups Dataset (i.e. Section 5.1 in the Paper).
+    * ***20 Newsgroups***: Contains scripts for replicating the results of the simulations on the 20 Newsgroups Dataset (i.e. Section 5.1 in the Paper).
- * **MRC Harwell**: Contains scripts for replicating the results of the simulations and analysis on the MRC Harwell Data (i.e. Sections 5.2.2, 5.3 and 5.4).
+    * ***MRC Harwell***: Contains scripts for replicating the results of the simulations and analysis on the MRC Harwell Data (i.e. Sections 5.2.2, 5.3 and 5.4).

-There is also a `data` directory which at the outset contains the parameters for the MRC-Harwell-trained models which form the basis of our simulations.
+ * **data**: Directory which at the outset contains the parameters for the MRC-Harwell-trained models which form the basis of our simulations.
 This is also the default directory for storing results from simulation runs (but can be configured, see below).

 In general, the replication scripts are split into two stages: one for simulating and training the models, and the other for visualising results.